Open-Models-Startup/docs-vite/docs/platform/newsroom/browser-support.md

 ## Supported browsers

-NEWSROOM are supported in all recent desktop browsers (fully in Chrome and Chrome-based browsers, in beta in Firefox and Safari), and partially supported on Android browsers.
+NEWS are supported in all recent desktop browsers (fully in Chrome and Chrome-based browsers, in beta in Firefox and Safari), and partially supported on Android browsers.

 ### Desktop browsers